Let’s cut to the chase.

 4. Keep your audience engaged from start to finish

 It’s not enough to just grab your prospects’ attention at the beginning of the demo.
-You have to make sure that they remain engaged and interested from start to finish.

 To keep your buyers engaged throughout your entire sales demo, it’s a good idea to call them out by name and consistently check in with them to make sure you’re showing them the parts of the product that are the most important for their needs and use cases.